-If you live or inspect in any of those states, stay on guard for surprises either in activity on legislation introduced earlier in the session, or in legislation introduced at the last minute.
-Check with ASHI’s Legislative Action Center for updates and make sure you stay in contact with your lobbyist, if you have one.
+If you live or inspect in any of those seven states, stay on guard for surprises, either in legislation already introduced or in legislation introduced at the last minute.
+Check ASHI’s Legislative Action Center for updates, and make sure you stay in contact with your lobbyist, if you have one.

 ...but that doesn’t mean the rest of you can relax!

-The following states do not allow pre-filing: California, North Carolina, Nebraska, Ohio, Pennsylvania and Wisconsin.
-In addition, pre-filed bills are not publicly available in Colorado, Connecticut, Hawaii, Iowa, Michigan, New Mexico and Rhode Island.
+The states that don’t allow pre-filing are California, North Carolina, Nebraska, Ohio, Pennsylvania and Wisconsin.
+In addition, pre-filed bills are not publicly available in Colorado, Connecticut, Hawaii, Iowa, Michigan and New Mexico.

-If an inspector bill died in the last session or if it was vetoed, especially if the sponsoring lawmaker(s) are still in office, expect that bill to be re-introduced.
+If an inspector bill died in your session, or if it was vetoed, especially if the sponsoring lawmaker(s) are still in office, expect that bill to be reintroduced.
 Have your lobbyist check to see if any bills have been pre-filed.
 Stay in touch with your own elected representatives and senators.
 Let them know who you are, what you do and how interested you are in any legislation that affects inspectors.

 These days, the legislative game is just like professional sports: there are no more off-seasons!